Bitpainter75/FerrumPix/README.md

 I wanted to share my private project I’ve been working on.
 It’s basically an application built exactly the way I always wanted it to look and function.
 I’m releasing it here completely free and open-source for anyone who might find it useful.

 To be transparent: yes, I use AI to support my development workflow.
 However, anyone who actually codes knows that AI cannot build a complete, production-ready application on its own.
 It still requires a massive amount of manual work, architecture planning, and debugging.
-I am currently investing a lot of time and actively pushing updates.
+I am currently investing a lot of time, a ton of passion, unique ideas, and genuine hard work went into this project.

 FerrumPix is in active development.
 The gallery, viewer, editor, settings and Immich integration are already usable.
 Current work focuses on stability, performance, workflow polish and cleanup.